PucklaJ/dynareadout_python/README.md

 # dynareadout

-An Ansi C library for parsing binary output files of LS Dyna (d3plot, binout) with bindings for python
+High-Performance and Thread-Safe C/C++ library for parsing binary output files and key files of LS Dyna (d3plot, binout, input deck) with bindings for python.

 ## Documentation